CDenniston/NumericalAnalysis/_sources/class/NDiffInt/NumDiffInt.md

 \end{align}
 $$ (DL2fromDL1)

 where for the second line we have make use of {eq}`DLii` for the first derivative sum.
-Making use of this first for the off-diagonal elements and then using {eq}`DLii` for the second derivatives on the diagonal we get
+Making use of this for the off-diagonal elements and then using {eq}`DLii` for the second derivatives on the diagonal we get

 $$
 \begin{align}